MichaelClaytonNoble/Eventlite/README.md

  * A demo account is available to try login and test all the Eventlite features
  * Error messages will be displayed if there is an error signing up or in.
 ![Sign up](https://user-images.githubusercontent.com/31423958/116792773-9e623b00-aa77-11eb-8c57-d427c31f846c.gif)

+## Suggestions
+Events are suggested to the user based upon the events viewed during the session.

 ## Browse
 Users and visitors can browse through events.
 The browse page provides the following filters: multiple date options, categories, event title, event location, and price.